 Besides adding a button with a wa.me link behind it, there’s another user friendly way to get a conversation started on WhatsApp.
 This is the QR code.
 The QR code is quickly growing in popularity.
 Consumers have become accustomed to using the QR code, and mobile phones are equipped to enable easy scanning of QR codes.
 OK, back to WhatsApp.

 One of the ways to promote the use of your WhatsApp channel is to add the WhatsApp channel to your website live chat.
 This change is not only the most visible one, but also the easiest one to implement.
 Why?
 Because we offer a ready to use HTML-code you can add to any website.
 With this code, your customers will have 3 ways to get started with WhatsApp.

 1. When visiting your website on desktop or tablet, the chat pop-up will show a QR-code.
 By scanning this code with a mobile phone, customers will automatically open a chat with your customer support agent.

 2. When visiting your website on desktop or tablet, the customer can also choose to (instead of scanning the QR code) use WhatsApp Web instead.
 This way, they can start the conversation on their desktop or tablet.

 3. When the customer visits your website on his mobile device, clicking the chat option will automatically open the WhatsApp chat.
 Starting a conversation will be as easy as chatting with their friends!

 All you need to do is embed this in your website.
 And it is open source, so if you want to add to the code, please feel free to do so and share it again for others to use.
 For the code to embed this feature, please visit our developers page.

 3. Sharing your phone number

-Want to learn in which touch points can you attract your customers to your WhatsApp channel for customer care?
-In this article, we’ve depicted the most important touch points throughout the customer journey where adding one of these conversation starters for optimised customer care via WhatsApp.
+Want to learn about 6 touch points to attract your customers to your WhatsApp channel for customer support?
+In this article, we’ve added the most obvious and important touch points throughout the customer journey for optimised customer support via WhatsApp.